simomuso/8dot3-filename-check/README.md

 For instance, if the drive that you want to check is C:, the correct wat to use the tool is:
 8dot3FilenameCheck.exe C:

-If the drive supports 8.3 file naming, a success messagge will appear in the CMD window.
+If the drive supports 8.3 file naming, a success message will appear in the CMD window.

 # What to know
 - Capital/lower cases for drives are supported